Privileges and Responsibilities

 Student Conduct and Sanctions for Fraternities and Sororities

 If the organization is found responsible for one or more policy or guideline violation, sanctions may be imposed.
-To comply with the policies and guidelines set forth in this document, the Office of Fraternity and Sorority Life should, conduct investigations and fair hearings in a timely manner, administer appropriate sanctions as needed, and report any outcomes of such actions to the Dean of Students.
-In all cases, university policies supersede all nationally recognized professional and service fraternities.
-When applicable, the Fraternity & Sorority Life Advisor shall be responsible for ensuring that colonies/chapters comply with all levied sanctions.
-The Dean of Students Office reserves the right to supersede all cases if deemed appropriate.
-It must also be noted that violation of a guideline or policy may result in one or more judicial investigations by one or more of the following constituents: The Dean of Students Office, Individual Chapter’s National Offices.
+It must also be noted that violation of a guideline or policy may result in one or more judicial investigations by one or more of the following constituents: The Student Affairs Office and Individual Chapter’s National Offices.
 Sanctions are as followed:

 - Reprimand is an official notice of If, within two years, an organization with a reprimand is held responsible for any additional behavior that goes against the code of conduct, the sanction imposed shall be nothing less than probation.

-- Professional and Service Probation is imposed for a specific period of time but not for less than four weeks during a regular academic term.
+- Social Probation is imposed for a specific period of time but not for less than four weeks during a regular academic term.
 The sanction prohibits the organization from sponsoring any organized activity, party, or function on or off campus.
 The organization can have meetings but will not be allowed to use other university resources in any way

 - In addition to the above, any of the following sanctions can be added to the total sanctions: